vivshaw/vivshaw.github.io/README.md

 [ ] tidy MDX components generally
 [ ] figure out why `srcset` isn't working right, then use it, and fix any other image perf issues [ ] Shoud social tags have a published _time_ as well as date?
-[ ] Prevent the layout shift when there's a scrollbar